-- Vast, brownfields project in Montana’s Stillwater District; one of the world’s largest and highest-grade PGE-Ni-Cu regions
+- Large, brownfields project in Montana’s Stillwater District; one of the world’s largest and highest-grade PGE-Ni-Cu regions

 - The Stillwater District has a rich mining history for PGEs, Ni, Cu, Cr, and other commodities

 - The project features an extensive database –– including almost 12,000 m of core –– to which Group Ten is applying modern geological models developed in South Africa at Ivanhoe’s Platreef and Anglo American’s Mogalakwena mines

 - Compilation and analysis by Group Ten shows the potential for much larger mineralized systems than have been previously recognized

 - Existing road access and power infrastructure with three operating mines